Lufthansa: Premium Economy

-Airport lounges and terminals

-Lufthansa operates four types of lounges within its destination network: First Class, Senator, Business, and Welcome Lounges.
-Each departure lounge is accessible both through travel class, or Miles and More/Star Alliance status; the Welcome Lounge is limited to arriving premium passengers of the Lufthansa Group and United Airlines only.

-Lufthansa also operates a dedicated first class terminal at Frankfurt Airport.
-The first terminal of its kind, access is limited only to departing Lufthansa First Class, same day Lufthansa Group first class and HON Circle members.
-Approximately 200 staff care for approximately 300 passengers per day in the terminal, which features a full-service restaurant, full bar, cigar lounge, relaxation rooms, and offices, as well as bath facilities.
-Guests are driven directly to their departing flight by Mercedes S-Class or V-Class, or Porsche Cayenne or Panamera vehicles.

 Bus service

-A bus service from Nuremberg Airport to Munich Airport was reinstated in 2021 to replace short-haul flights between both cities.
+A bus service from Nuremberg Airport to Munich Airport was reinstated in 2021 to replace short-haul flights between the two cities.
 Lufthansa operated a check-in point in Nuremberg and a bus service from Nuremberg to Munich Airport in the late 1990s.

 Accidents and incidents

 This is a list of accidents and incidents involving Lufthansa mainline aircraft since 1956.
 For earlier occurrences, refer to Deutsche Luft Hansa.
 For accidents and incidents on Lufthansa-branded flights which were operated by other airlines, see the respective articles (Lufthansa CityLine, Lufthansa Cargo, Contact Air, Germanwings, and Air Dolomiti).